-The peculiar thing about customers
+The peculiar thing about consumers…

-When we devised SwiftERM, we appreciated this distinction and ensured we built in a 100% automated programme using a predictive analytics algorithm and finite solution for services above and beyond what the world had so far experienced.
+When I devised SwiftERM, I appreciated this distinction and ensured we built in a 100% automated programme using a predictive analytics algorithm and finite solution for services above and beyond what the world had so far experienced.
 A tool which in addition to usual emailing campaigns, PPC, Google, Social Media Ads and SEO campaigns, delivered that rarest of jewels, and yet most lucrative; the ability to offer each consumer products which had the highest likelihood of them buying, in an email personal and unique to them.

 This didn’t care what anyone else liked or bought, and thereby ensured it found un-tapped profits, offering products that particular customer wanted, at exactly the right moment.
 Here is a simple comparison: if you show a customer what they want or show them something you have pallets of and can discount, which do you think they will buy?
-Argue away, the jury came in years ago. the answer is “what they want” at a ratio which would make your eyes water, any surprise to the contrary would need to be worthy of a good actor.
+Argue away, the jury came in years ago.
+The answer is “what they want” at a ratio which would make your eyes water, any surprise to the contrary would need to be worthy of a good actor.

-Getting to know your customer
+Getting to know your customer…